sendinblue/APIv3-python-library/docs/SendersApi.md

 # **get_ips_from_sender**
 > GetIpsFromSender get_ips_from_sender(sender_id)

-Return all the dedicated IPs for a sender
+Get all the dedicated IPs for a sender

 ### Example
 ```python